 The weather in the area can also be highly variable with day temperatures often ranging from 25°C to -8°C in this period depending on the wind strength and direction.
-Nights are frequently cold and as the sun does not set properly some of our excursions will occur later into the evening and early morning which offers some amazing experiences.
+Nights are frequently cold and as the sun does not set, many of our excursions will occur later into the evening and early morning.

 The forested areas will have noticeable populations of biting insects if the weather is warm so please ensure you bring some form of repellent with you.
-Despite the northern latitudes the sun here can be strong in summer, so a hat and sun block are advised.
+Despite the northern latitudes, the sun here can be strong in summer, so a hat and sun block are advised.